gsalzet/website_gsalzet/content/authors/admin/_index.md

 first_name: Guillaume
 email: "g.salzet@gmail.com"
 ---
+# Biography
-Hi , I’m Guillaume !
-I’m a PhD student and my research focuses on the sustainability of forest sector and their interactions with tropical forest dynamics in the context of French Guiana.
+Hi, I’m Guillaume !
+I’m a PhD student in bioeconomics modelling.
+My research focuses on the sustainability of forest sector and their interactions with tropical forest dynamics in the context of French Guiana.
 I am also interested in the forests ecosystems services and how their are evaluated.
 {style="text-align: justify;"}